Nonasymptotic bounds on the estimation error of MCMC algorithms: Introduction

 Upper bounding the mean square error (\ref{eq:rmse}) leads immediately to confidence estimation by applying the Chebyshev inequality.
 One can also apply the more sophisticated median trick of \cite{jerrum1986random}, further developed in \cite{niemiro2009fixed} .
 The median trick leads to an exponential inequality for the MCMC estimate whenever the MSE can be upper bounded, in particular in the setting of geometrically and polynomially ergodic chains.

 We illustrate our results with benchmark examples.
-The first, which is related to a simplified hierarchical Bayesian model and similar to \cite[Example 2]{jones2001honest}, allows to compare the bounds provided in our paper with actual MCMC errors.
-Next, we demonstrate how to apply our results in the Poisson-Gamma model of \cite{gelfand1990sampling}.
+The first, which is related to a simplified hierarchical Bayesian model and similar to \cite{jones2001honest}, Example 2, allows to compare the bounds provided in our paper with actual MCMC errors.
+Next, we demonstrate how to apply our results in the Poisson--Gamma model of \cite{gelfand1990sampling}.
 Finally, the contracting normals toy-example allows for a numerical comparison with our earlier work \cite{eps_alpha}.

 The paper is organised as follows: in Section~\ref{Sec:Regen} we give background on the regeneration technique and introduce notation.
 The general MSE upper bound is derived in Section~\ref{Sec:MainTh}.
-Geometrically and polynomially ergodic Markov chains are considered in Sections~\ref{Sec:Geom} and~\ref{Sec:Poly} respectively.
+Geometrically and polynomially ergodic Markov chains are considered in Sections~\ref{Sec:Geom} and~\ref{Sec:Poly}, respectively.
 The applicability of our results is discussed in Section~\ref{Sec:Ex}, where also numerical examples are presented.
-Technical proofs are deferred to Sections~\ref{Sec:Lemmas} and~\ref{Sec:Proofs}.
+Technical proofs are deferred to Sections~\ref{Sec:Lemmas} and~\ref {Sec:Proofs}.